atiqsayyed/nd013-c2-fusion-starter/writeup.md

 ## Step-2: Track Management

-The track management is analysed next, and the tracklist can handle several objects.
-One object is shown as a track in the device architecture.
+Then track management is analyzed, track list can manage multiple objects.
+Objects are represented as tracks in the device architecture.
-We transfer the track and measurement details to Kalman filter to update the particular worker on the track.
+Forward route and measurement details to the Kalman filter to update each worker on the route.

 The following steps were taken for this:

-- The track is first initialized with unassigned lidar calculation
+ Tracks are initially initialized with unassigned LIDAR calculations
-- If the scores on the track are correlated with measurement, then the corresponding scores will be increased and vice versa
+- If a track's score correlates with a measurement, the corresponding score is increased and vice versa
-- There is a track ranking which changes the conditions of the track.
+- Tracks changing track conditions There is a ranking of
-- If the score is below certain three-point and the state balance is greater than a threshold , then the track is not removed for further consideration.
+- If the score is below the specified 3 points and the health balance is above the threshold, the trace will not be removed for further consideration.

 This is shown in the trackmanagement.py script:
 ![img1](images/trackmanagement.PNG)